 - your share of the total covered emissions from a facility, for which you are liable as a participant in a joint venture

-- the total embodied emissions in an amount of natural gas for which you are liable as a natural gas supplier and/or an OTN holder.
+- the total embodied emissions in an amount of gaseous fuel for which you are liable as a gaseous fuel supplier and/or an OTN holder.

 All liable entities are required to report their provisional emissions numbers and emissions numbers to the Clean Energy Regulator by midnight, AEST, 31 October (or where this date falls on a weekend or public holiday, by the following business day) following the year to which the report relates.